MetOffice/ngmo-environments/site/aws/README.md

 ./site/aws/bootstrap.sh
 ```

-This will print out the path to an activate script which you should source before installing environments, e.g.
+This will print out the path to an activate script which you should source
+before installing or using environments, e.g.

 ```bash
 source ~/ngmo-envs/bin/activate